 There is never any guarantee that the outcome of an equipment retrofit will match what was originally proposed.
 However, the best operated portfolios have systems in place to ensure that discrepancies will be minimized.
 This is accomplished primarily with granular data into the building system that is being retrofitted.

 Even if a vendor has a very good idea of the percent savings that their equipment will accrue over what is installed, what does that absolute number equate to?
 This is impossible to answer without equipment-level data.
-Industry-leading portfolios understand the power in this data.
+Industry-leading portfolios understand the power in these data.
 Not only can proposals be grounded in truth, but it can help operators work with vendors to avoid costly over-sizing of equipment, a common issue with retrofits.

 This article outlines how the best operated portfolios use equipment-level data to measure and verify a retrofit proposal before an installation.